-METALS-London copper edges up after brighter U.S. jobs report
+METALS-London copper holds ground after brighter U.S. jobs report

 * COPPER SPECULATORS: Hedge funds and money managers in the week to July 3 raised their net long position in COMEX copper futures and options, U.S. Commodity Futures Trading Commission (CFTC) data showed on Friday.

+* TIN: Shfe tin stocks have surged in the past two months and now stand at around three times the volume of LME tin stocks, reflecting greater availability of tin inside the world's biggest producer of the metal. reut.rs/2t47LHN

-* Asian stocks rallied on Monday, lifted by Wall Street's strong performance on Friday, while the U.S. dollar extended gains made after much stronger-than-expected June employment data.
+* Asian stocks rose on Monday thanks to a robust Wall Street performance at the end of last week, while the U.S. dollar extended gains made after much stronger than expected June employment data.

 Three month LME copper